FTSE falls as oil stocks offset firm banks, miners

-LONDON March 27 Heavyweight oil stocks dragged Britain's top shares lower on Tuesday, reversing earlier gains that had been driven by strength in banks and miners, as investors proved loath to push the blue-chip index back up to 2012 highs.
+LONDON Heavyweight oil stocks dragged top shares lower on Tuesday, reversing earlier gains that had been driven by strength in banks and miners, as investors proved loath to push the blue-chip index back up to 2012 highs.

-Integrated oils were the biggest drag on sentiment as profit-takers moved in following strong gains in the previous session, with BG Group the worst off.
+Integrated oils .FTNMX0530 were the biggest drag on sentiment as profit-takers moved in following strong gains in the previous session, with BG Group .BG.L the worst off.

 BG has around a 14 percent stake in the Elgin field.

-Wolseley was the top blue-chip faller, down 3.3 percent, as the world's biggest building supplies company said recent growth had slowed on weaker trading in Europe
+Wolseley (WOS.L) was the top blue-chip faller, down 3.3 percent, as the world's biggest building supplies company said recent growth had slowed on weaker trading in Europe.

 Wolseley, which has major exposure to the U.S. housing market, also suffered after the Case-Schiller U.S. home prices index came in unchanged in January, and as U.S. consumer confidence fell by more than expected in March, exacerbating worries over the health of the world's biggest economy.